-- The juvenile is at least 16 years of age. - The adult is 25 years old or younger. - The juvenile and adult are taken into custody at the same time. - The juvenile and adult are taken into custody for the same offense or both occupied the same vehicle at the time the offense was committed. - The juvenile is taken directly to the appropriate location and then is separated from the adult at the earliest available time in accordance with the procedure described above.
+- The adult is 25 years old or younger. - The juvenile and adult are taken into custody at the same time. - The juvenile and adult are taken into custody for the same offense or both occupied the same vehicle at the time the offense was committed. - The juvenile is taken directly to the appropriate location and then is separated from the adult at the earliest available time in accordance with the procedure described above.